 The Sol Vista Roofing team has found that not enough of our metro Denver commercial roofing clients read the small print of their roof warranties.
 Most of the time, those clients never expected to actually need to file a commercial roof warranty claim.

 If and when the time comes that you do need to use your commercial roof warranty, you should have a basic understanding of your responsibilities and coverage.
-Multiple factors can void a roof warranty, and as a commercial roofing Denver contractor, we want to help you avoid that by understanding some of the basics.
+Multiple factors can void a roof warranty, and as a Denver commercial roofing contractor, we want to help you avoid that by understanding some of the basics.

-While every commercial roofing Denver warranty is unique, there are some things they all have in common.
+While every commercial roofing warranty is unique, there are some things they all have in common.
 The Sol Vista Roofing team has created this list of the key things you should know to protect your Denver commercial real estate investment.

-Inspections Are Required
+Roof Inspections Are Required

 A lot of our commercial roofing Denver customers fail to realize that there is often a clause requiring preventative maintenance and inspections, including documentation, to validate your warranty.
 Check your specific warranty language that describes how and when inspections should take place and schedule them in advance.
 At Sol Vista Roofing, we can help plan your inspection schedule and ensure each inspection is documented with photos to keep your warranty valid.